Back to top

 Pick and choose a mood

-• Users get to pick moods they are feeling and a task they are doing
+1. Users choose how they're feeling and a task they are doing

-• Dark mode automatically enabled to protect user’s eye in the dark
+• Device turns to dark mode, enabled to protect listener’s eyes in the dark

 Extensive filters tailored to different tastes

-• A 30 second snippet preview of selected podcast, so users can feel more confident in their choice of podcast
+• A 30 second snippet preview of selected podcast, for more confidence in their choice of podcast

 Soothing noises for a better sleep